 When applying, you are required to provide a project (or presentation) photo and a bio photo.
 Please have these ready before you start your application.
 The image file should be at least 500px wide or larger and you must have rights to the image used.
 This image will be the public imaged used relating to your exhibit content.
 Logos and low-res photos do not work well.
 For example photos go here

 What Happens Next

-After applying, we will send an email confirming that we have received your entry form.
-If you don’t receive this email, let us know: firstname.lastname@example.org
+After receiving the Call for Makers notice and applying, we will send an email confirming that we have received your entry form.
+If you don’t receive this email, let us know: ChicagoMakers@makerfaire.com

 .
-Acceptances are sent via email approximately 2 months before the show.
-Once accepted, please check out the Toolkit and other information provided to begin to plan for your participation.
+Acceptances are sent via email approximately 1 months before the show.
+Once accepted, begin to plan for your participation.
 We will send regular Maker Newsletter updates in advance of the event.

 Aspiring makers are encouraged to follow Maker Faire on Twitter

 to keep up with the latest news on makers and Maker Faire.